FAQEUCyber Resilience Act

 Citations

-What if an integrated component stops receiving support before the finished CRA product's support period ends?
+What happens under the Cyber Resilience Act if an integrated component stops receiving support before the finished product's support period ends?

 That does not end the finished-product manufacturer's duties.